aarcaina/aarcaina/README.md

 <h1>a wild arcanine appears! 🐕🔥</h1>
-Hello!
-My name is Andre Arcaina, a second year Computer Science Co-op student at Toronto Metropolitan University (TMU), formerly known as Ryerson University.
-I am very fascinated in coding and am extremely driven in improving my knowledge and craft in the subject.
-I am interested in various concepts such as Web & Game Development, DevOps, AI & Machine Learning!
+<p>Hello!
+My name is Andre Arcaina, a second year Computer Science Co-op student at Toronto Metropolitan University.</p>

+Here are some things to know about me :D

 - 🔭 Indefinitely working on:
     - a [*mobile app*](https://github.com/andrearcaina/myFootprint) and a [*game*](https://github.com/andrearcaina/Hells-Gate)
-    - school 😮‍💨
+    - school work 😮‍💨

 - 🌱 Currently exploring the intricacies of **Unity, React, and Firebase**